One innovation we won’t be seeing soon: Over-the-air charging

 But we aren’t there yet.
 There are no chargers on the market to remotely power smartphones.
 And it’s unclear if there ever will be.

 “There is no debate.
 To any sane person, over-the-air charging is the dream.
-It would be the most incredible experience,” said Jake Slatnick, CEO of Aira, a wireless charging technology company.
+It would be the most incredible experience,” said Jake Slatnick, chief executive of Aira, a wireless charging technology company.
 “The problem is, there are too many hurdles to really make it a practical thing.”

 That hasn’t stopped some from trying.
 Since the year began, at least four companies have unveiled over-the-air-charging concepts.